mhentschke/HomeBeats/README.md

 4) Run the code using `python visualization.py`
 5) The script will, by default, display the animation in the terminal.

+## Advanced

+### Command Line Arguments

+* `--config-file path_to_file.yaml` - set a configuration file to use
+* `--config-override '{\"config_entry_to_override\":value}'` - set overrides for the config file in JSON format.
+Remember to escape the double quotes and wrap the JSON in single quotes.
+* `--list-inputs` - list input devices and exit immediately

+### HASS.Agent Configuration

+You can configure HASS.Agent to Enable the audio visualization through Home Assistant by creating the following two commands:

+1) `python c:/PATH/TO/REPOSITORY/visualization.py --config-file c:/PATH/TO/REPOSITORY/config.yaml`
+2) `C:\Users\Matheus\Repos\github\HomeBeats\stop.ps1` NOTE: For this to work, you need to [Enable Powershell scripts](#foo).

+You can also configure additional commands for different audio sources for example by using command overrides in the command line:

+`python c:/PATH/TO/REPOSITORY/visualization.py --config-file c:/PATH/TO/REPOSITORY/config.yaml --config-override '{\\\"input_device_index\\\":1}'`

+### Enabling Powershell scripts

+To enable stop.ps1 to be executed, you need to allow powershell scripts by running the following command in an administrator powershell instance:
+`Set-ExecutionPolicy -ExecutionPolicy Unrestricted`
+Note: Enabling powershell scripts can put your machine at risk according to the official Microsoft documentation: https:/go.microsoft.com/fwlink/?LinkID=135170.
+Use this at your own risk!

 ## Configuration